 Clearing out more rubble revealed pieces of what looked like giant metal coffins along with a staggering array of pieces of human bodies.
 It was simultaneously less and more horrible because they were toy-like and bloodless.
 It seemed like you could just stick them back together like some kind of demented puzzle.
 But you couldn’t.
 Because by all accounts they were actual body parts.

-Eventually came to what looked like a piece of a roof that had been twisted down like a pipe cleaner and after digging underneath that and clearing away more dirt (and other stuff) we were inside a what used to be a room.
+Eventually we came to what looked like a piece of a roof that had been twisted down like a pipe cleaner, and after digging underneath that and clearing away more dirt (and other stuff) we were inside what used to be a room.
 Scattered through the dirt (and other stuff) were more intact pieces of the metal coffins, enough that you could decipher their original size and shape.
 They were as large as a small car and each one appeared to contain just one body.
-By the flickering light of a lantern filled with glowing bug-guts I looked over at Martialla.
+By the flickering light of a lantern filled with glowing bug-guts, I looked over at Martialla.